How I make my money

 Product People Club is built on top of Discourse, which is open source forum software.
 It’s a full-stack Ruby on Rails application that can be modified based on your needs.
 Members currently pay once for lifetime access.

-Marketing for Developers is a course that I host on Coach.
+Marketing for Developers is a course that I host on Podia.
 Online courses are also starting to feel more like “software.”
 You log in, you track your progress, and fill out workbooks.
 Students pay once for lifetime access.

 Suzie asks: out of the four platforms, which is the most time / labor intensive?